itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 host$ make LSMOD=/tmp/mylsmod localmodconfig
 {% endhighlight %}

 (yes, i know many images dont contain scp by default.
-We will handle this soon, dont worry).
+We will handle this soon by integrating scp to our disk image, dont worry).

 Another good alternative, is using:
 {% highlight bash %}